Agent Skills: Route Skill

 Complexity Heuristics

-Trivial (oneoff-vibe)
+Lightweight (oneoff-vibe)

-Route to quick execution only when:
+Route to quick execution when any of these apply:

 Truly trivial changes (all must apply):